VisionSystemsInc/docker_recipes/README.md

 Tini is a process reaper, and should be used in docker that spawn new processes

-There is a similar version for alpine: tini-aline
+There is a similar version for alpine: tini-alpine

 ### Example